How to Add Google Search Console to WordPress and Analytics

 How to Add Google Search Console to WordPress and Google Analytics

-Google Search Console, which used to be known as “Google Webmaster Tools,” is a free set of tools available to all website owners.
+Google Search Console, which used to be known as “Google Webmaster Tools,” is a free dashboard of tools and reports available to all website owners.

-The tools are designed to help users analyze and manage their site’s appearance in Google’s search results.
-They can help you make the right decisions to improve your site’s position and overall look on the search results pages.
+Search Console is designed to help users analyze and manage their site’s appearance in Google’s search results.
+It can help you make the right decisions to improve your site’s ranking position and overall look on the search results pages.

 With Search Console, you can also: